mythridium/music/README.md

 Music is a brand new skill which combines themes from Astrology, Thieving and Agility.
 It provides an easy way to obtain gold and powerful bonuses that benefit other skills.

-Earn tips (GP) while you train bards with various instruments, then hire the bards you have trained to provide you with powerful bonuses.
+Earn tips (GP) while you train bards with various instruments, then hire the bards you have trained to provide you with powerful bonuses while you train other skills.

-The mod includes a new mastery token for the skill and both skill cape and superior skill cape.
+This mod includes a new mastery token for the skill and both skill cape and superior skill cape.

 ### Drops